jr7source/migenHDL/README.md

-Some example projects with Migen HDL.
+Some example projects for FPGAs made with Migen HDL.